skupperproject/skupper-router/docs/notes/code-conventions.md

 ## C conventions

-Use `clang-format` to apply the styles configured in the `src/.clang-format` file.
+Use `clang-format` to apply the styles configured in the `.clang-format` file.

     $ clang-format -i <your-file>